Tsinghua-MARS-Lab/Online-HD-Map-Construction-CVPR2023/resources/docs/get_started.md

 # Get Started

-This page will lead you to go through with our data and code.
+This page will lead you to go through our data and code.